Canon M10 vs Fujifilm XP130

 |17.||Sony A5000||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

-Both the M10 and the XP130 have been discontinued, but can regularly be found used on eBay.
+Both the M10 and the XP130 have been discontinued, but can regularly be found used on ebay.
 The M10 was replaced by the Canon M100, while the XP130 was followed by the Fujifilm XP140.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the M10 and XP130 can be found, respectively, in the Canon M10 Manual (free pdf) or the online Fujifilm XP130 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon M10 and the Fujifilm XP130?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.